Why we are engaging with City of Edinburgh Council (City of Edinburgh)

 City of Edinburgh must:

 - provide us with the information we require in relation to its homelessness service;

-- City of Edinburgh must review its performance for complaints handling, repairs right first time and satisfaction with repairs, rent arrears and tenancy sustainment and consider what improvement action it needs to take;
+- review its performance for complaints handling, repairs right first time and satisfaction with repairs, rent arrears and tenancy sustainment and consider what improvement action it needs to take;

 - provide us with the assurance that it has effective systems and processes for handling complaints about mould and dampness in its properties and that it is resolving any reported cases timeously and effectively; and

 - provide us with monthly updates on progress on achieving compliance with electrical safety and fire detection requirements.

 - review the information City of Edinburgh provides about its homelessness service;

 - meet with City of Edinburgh to discuss its homelessness service and decide whether we require any additional assurance;

 - meet with City of Edinburgh to seek assurance about its best efforts to provide suitable temporary accommodation;